richard-scryber/PaperworkDayDocs/docs/index.md

+---
+layout: default
+title: Home
+nav_order: 1
+description: "Paperwork is a free tool to create beautiful PDF documents from html templates and formatted data."
+permalink: /
+---

 # What is Paperwork?

 Paperwork is a freely available tool, that allows you (as a designer, developer) to create beautiful and dymanic documents, quickly and easily on your site.